DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/custom-properties.md

 * Number
 * String

-These properties can be added to any User object with the [Identify](/docs/sdk/features/identify) method in the DevCycle SDKs, or provided as part of the user object in the .
+These properties can be added to any User object with the [Identify](/docs/sdk/features/identify) method in the DevCycle SDKs or provided as part of the user object in the initialization

 ## Creating a new property for use.

-To use a custom property in a targeting rule, first initialize the property in a target on the DevCycle dashboard.
+To use a custom property in a targeting rule, first, initialize the property in a target on the DevCycle dashboard.
 This can be done from the Target's definition dropdown:

 ![add property window](/march-2022-add-property.png)